perryatdmg/basic_python/README.md

 ![pytest](https://github.com/perryatdmg/basic_python/blob/main/etc/img/003.png)</br>
 ### In the console/terminal portion of the screen, the actual report from the pytest framework is supplied to the software developer, (in blue):
 ![pytest](https://github.com/perryatdmg/basic_python/blob/main/etc/img/004.png)</br>
 ### Here is a menu of operations that can be conducted easily using the Pytest extension for Visual Studio Code.
+Notice that the test case causing the issue was mistaken in the value expected from our Python code, (aka. a value of 4 when it should be 2).
 ![pytest](https://github.com/perryatdmg/basic_python/blob/main/etc/img/007.png)</br>
 ### Further, the editor portion is now showing no errors:
 ![pytest](https://github.com/perryatdmg/basic_python/blob/main/etc/img/008.png)</br>